kieselsteini/legato/README.md

 ---------
 * Configuration files - implemented
 * Display             - implemented (some icons stuff is missing)
-* Events              - implemented (Joystick stuff is missing)
+* Events              - implemented
 * File I/O            - not implemented (use PhysFS instead)
 * Filesystem          - not implemented (use PhysFS instead)
 * Fixed point math    - not implemented (Lua uses numbers which are implemented as doubles -> makes no sense)
 * Fullscreen modes    - implemented
 * Graphics            - implemented (bitmap locking is missing right now)
-* Joystick            - not implemented (I was lazy...should be done!)
+* Joystick            - implemented
 * Keyboard            - implemented (Allegro 5 key symbols are missing)
 * Memory              - not implemented (Lua uses a dynamic memory management -> makes no sense)
 * Monitor             - implemented (some bits missing)